 Some people might think I don’t like cinnamon.
 I do.
-I love cinnamon rolls (another option I am considering for the special morning) and cinnamon candies, and I used to love cinnamon toothpaste which I can’t find anymore.
+I love cinnamon rolls and cinnamon candies, and I used to love cinnamon toothpaste which I can’t find anymore.
 I do not like cinnamon with chocolate or fruit (except peaches).
 Sorry, I just don’t like the flavor combination.
 If you add lemon or blueberries to a coffee cake I don’t want it to have cinnamon in it.
 But nuts, especially rich buttery pecans, oh my!

 This recipe is a mix and match of several different ones I have including a Lemon Almond one I clipped from the newspaper and a Cinnamon Streusel one from the cookbook that came with a microwave oven 30 or so years ago.
 The Lemon Almond was loaded with extra fat and sugar, but I loved the idea of the cream cheese in it.
 Eventually, I ended up with the recipe below.
 And it is a winner if I do say so myself.
 The cream cheese adds a nice rich moisture to the cake and the spices and nuts make it superb.

 One great tip from the newspaper recipe was to freeze the topping so it won’t melt into the cake.
 Since I used brown sugar instead of white I chose to pack the topping down before freezing so I could have some big pieces.
 Good choice.
 You can make the topping ahead of time to make sure it has time to chill completely.

 Lighter Pecan Cream Cheese Coffee Cake with lots of spices and some extra flavor from the cream cheese so you won't miss the extra fat and sugar.

 - 1/2 teaspoon cinnamon